 “On any given day, 11 percent of McDonald’s customers are dissatisfied.
 About 70 percent of dissatisfied customers are further dissatisfied with the way their complaint is handled.
 More than half of all dissatisfied customers visit McDonald’s less frequently as a result and tell as many as ten other people about their unsatisfactory experience… While the company is still a fast-food giant, it loses an estimated $750 million a year as a result of this marcom inconsistency.
 Even for McDonald’s, that’s a lot of money.”

 And that statement is a lot of bull…

 Now, I’m no fan of McDonald’s, but it’s not because I’m dissatisfied with their service — I’m actually impressed by McD’s clockwork operations and consistency.
-I just happened to see the documentary Super Size Me, and I’m not interested in putting any of McDonald’s products in my mouth.
+I just happened to see the documentary Super Size Me, and I’m not interested in putting any McD products in my body.

 But I will defend the chain against superficial thinking.
-Schultz’s “estimate” (not proof) that McD’s loses three-quarters of a billion dollars annually because it dissatisfies 11 percent of its customers is not only a hasty assumption, it could be completely wrong.
+Schultz’s “estimate” (not proof) that McD’s loses three-quarters of a billion dollars annually because it dissatisfies 11% of its customers is not only a hasty assumption, it could be completely wrong.
 Why?
 Because he fails to ask the key question:

 Who are these customers and what the hell are they complaining about?

 Customer-centrists like Schultz rarely acknowledge the existence of a creature called “the bad customer.”
 Anyone who has ever worked as a waiter has probably met more than a few bad customers, and has probably had the urge to throw them out (or worse).
 Indeed, smart businesses do throw bad customers out and, even smarter, encourage them to patronize their competitors.

 Who are these 11 percent and what could they be unhappy about?
 Consider this possibility…

 McD’s Employee: “Welcome to McDonald’s!
 How may I help you?”